“The Curtis family,” wrote Diana Nyad in her 2015 memoir, Find A Way,

-As I wrote in …The Lies in Find A Way, Lucy Winslow, Nyad’s great great grandmother, came from Maine, didn’t move to New York until the mid-1800s, and was not a physician.
+But Lucy Winslow, Nyad’s great-great-grandmother, came from Maine, didn’t move to New York until the mid-1800s, and was not a physician.

 But Miss Lucy Winslow was not the Mrs. Winslow of soothing syrup fame.
 Diana confused Lucy with her mom.
 Before I explain, we’ll need a bit more background from Find a Way: